bchachaj/Visynth/README.md

 ### Visynth

 Live Link: https://visynth-b57cd.firebaseapp.com

-### 3D Audio Visualization
+### 3D Audio Visualization:

-This project takes advantage of the Web Audio API to render three dimensional animations driven by audio frequencies.
-Three dimensional animations created by use of Three.js
+Taking advantage of the Web Audio API to render three dimensional animations driven by audio frequencies.
+Three dimensional animations created by use of Three.js by mapping the frequencies into segments, and interpreting the value change at any given time into a 3D representation.

-### Functionality
+### Functionality:

-Three easy steps to get started:
+Two easy steps to get started:

-- [ ] Navigate to folder in your terminal
+- [ ] Navigate to the 'public' folder in your terminal
 - [ ] Run 'npm start'

-### Architecture and Technologies
+### How it's built:

-This project is implemented with the following technologies:
+This project is implemented with the following:

 - `JavaScript` for game logic,
 - `Three.js` for 3D modeling,
 - `Webpack` to bundle js files.
-- `CSS` for styling

-### TBD:
+### TODO:

 - Incorporate an environmental effect like gravity on the audio-driven objects
-- Allow user to control camera via mouse
+- Allow user to control camera via mouse (Orbit Controls) -User file upload